BrunoReX/jSearchmonkey/README.md

 * Dates, when printed in the comboboxes, are now in local date format
 * Centred location of the wizards to the HMI
 * Title of the window set to Searchmonkey's tagline
+* Mime types dialog has been made larger to make it easier to scroll
+* Shortcuts (LNK) files are now ignored (user options)

 ##Known
 * In summary, the most recent file is not the most recent.
-* Shortcuts (LNK) files are not being ignored
 * File decode timeout (ms) should be moved to content search
 * Shortcut links on _About_ page do not work
-* Mime types are hard to scroll because the dialog is too small
 * Filename not restored after start up
 * Containing not restored after start up
 * Comboboxes can be filled with the same text multiple times
+* Restoring defaults does not reset the table columns + positions

 #IMPROVEMENTS